minoue/UDIMTextureImporter/README.md

 Go to `ZPlugin` -> `UDIM Texture Importer`, and select the texture type you want to import.

 <img src="./img/menu.png" alt= “” width="200">

+### Displacement

+### Color
+Tool loses UVs after importing color textures because of technical limitation, so you need to restore it manually.

+1. Switch to the lowest subdiv.
+2. Export obj as UV backup.
+3. Switch to the highest subdiv.
+4. Import color textures.
+5. Switch to the lowest subdiv.
+6. Import the obj file to restore UVs.

 ## Build Instruction